What is Cryptography?

 Cryptography is the art of encrypting confidential information and messages before transmitting them to another computer or location and then decrypting them when they reach the intended destination.

-In today’s modern world, hiding confidential information is a vital objective for any organization or country.
+In today's modern world hiding confidential information is a vital objective for any organization or country.

-When this information needs to be transmitted to another location, it becomes vulnerable to hackers and eavesdroppers.
+When this information needs to be transmitted to another location it becomes vulnerable to hackers and eavesdroppers.

 Cryptography presents different methods to make that transition of information from one location to another location secure and safe.

 The process is simple yet very secure.
-First, the information is ciphered by the sender.
+First the information is ciphered by the sender.

-There are four fundamental objectives of cryptography:
+There are four basic objectives of cryptography:

 - Confidentiality